The Goblin Wood: Plot

 Makenna is a hedgewitch.
 Her mother is killed when a new priest is sent to town.
 Makenna flees for her life, and tries to flood the town in revenge.
 She flees to the woods and is teased by a group of goblins.
 Soon, she catches one goblin named Cogswhallop.
 She spares his life, and in return he convinces the other goblins to stop taunting her.
 Makenna later meets a friendly trader in the woods who tells her that the priesthood is working to eliminate all sources of magic they consider to not come from divine sources, including goblins and hedgewitches.
 Cogswhallop and his friends ask for Makenna's help to rescue a small goblin family from being burned to death by a priest.
 Makenna helps the goblins, and they form an alliance to help goblins and find a safe place to live.

-One night, Tobin, a young knight, finds his brother fleeing from the guards for helping the rebels.
+One night, Tobin, a young knight, finds his brother fleeing from the guards to help the rebels.
 Tobin assists his brother but is caught and branded as a traitor.
 To save his name and family, Tobin accepts a mission to rid the northern lands of goblins to make space for settlers who have lost their land to the barbarians in the south.
 Tobin sets off for the far village to the north to take on the goblins and their leader, a "sorceress."
 In a northern town, Tobin meets a priest of the Bright Ones, who informs him of his mission, to seek out the goblin lair and plant the Otherworld stone near the sorceress's headquarters, allowing them to spy on her.
 Tobin sets out to find the lair but is caught by the goblins and taken to their village.
 While trying to escape, he drops the stone.